lxmwaniky/foodmood/README.md

 -   `npm run typecheck`: Runs the TypeScript compiler to check for type errors.
 -   `npm run genkit:dev`: Starts the Genkit development server.
 -   `npm run genkit:watch`: Starts the Genkit development server and watches for file changes.

-## 🚀 Deployment

-This application is configured for deployment to **Firebase App Hosting**.
-Connect your GitHub repository to a Firebase App Hosting backend in the Firebase console.
-Pushes to the connected branch will trigger automatic builds and deployments.

-The `apphosting.yaml` file in the root directory contains basic configuration for App Hosting.

-## CI/CD

-This project includes a GitHub Actions workflow for Continuous Integration (CI) located at `.github/workflows/ci.yml`.
-This workflow automatically runs on every push and pull request to the `main` branch to:
-- Install dependencies
-- Run the linter
-- Perform type checking
-- Build the project

-This helps ensure code quality and that the application builds successfully before deployment.

 ## ©️ Copyright